-- Roasted peanuts and more chopped chives, to garnish
+- Roasted peanuts & more chopped chives for garnish

 - Cook noodles according to package directions and set aside.

-- In a small bowl, whisk together the chicken stock, peanut butter and lemon juice and set aside.
+- Whisk together the chicken stock, peanut butter and lemon juice in a small bowl.
+Set aside.

-- In a large sauté pan, brown ground pork until cooked through.
+- Brown ground pork in a large sauté pan until cooked through.

-- Add in the vegetables to the pan and cook until about halfway done to your likeness.
+- Add the vegetables and cook until about halfway done to your likeness.

-- Cook until all items are hot and serve immediately with roasted peanuts and chopped chives.
+- Add the reserved noodles and sauce.
+Cook until heated through.
+Serve immediately with roasted peanuts and chopped chives.

 Note: I typically make this with rice noodles, but feel free to sub in any style of noodles or pasta you have.
 Ground pork, beef, chicken, shrimp or tofu are all great protein options for this recipe.
-Keep the dish vegan by just using veggies/tofu and swapping out the chicken stock for vegetable stock.
-Any mix of vegetables works well, it doesn't matter whether they're dried (rehydrate them before adding into the dish), canned, fresh or frozen.
-Most importantly, keep it allergy friendly by swapping out the peanut butter for any seed or nut butter that's safe for you.
+Keep the dish vegan by just using veggies and tofu and swapping out the chicken stock for vegetable stock.
+Any mix of vegetables works well, it doesn't matter whether they're dried (rehydrate them before adding to the dish), canned, fresh, or frozen.
+Most importantly, keep it allergy-friendly by swapping out the peanut butter for any seed or nut butter that's safe for you.